AlexField442/Sonic-2-Rewritten/README.md

 * Added the ability to change characters on the level select, just like in _Sonic 3 & Knuckles_.
 * Ending sequence can now be skipped by pressing Start.
 * Restored the original PLC queue speed from _Sonic 1_ (slightly improves load times).
+* Applied layout changes introduced in _Knuckles in Sonic 2_.

 ## Players
 * `move_lock`, `invulnerable_time`, `invincibility_time`, and `speedshoes_time` are now handled as a byte each, rather than a word, which frees up **$32-$35** in the player SST to compensate for the loss of **$1F-$21**.